osu-cass/OrcasAnalysis/sentiment/README.md

 ### Example with header
 `python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -f output.csv -H`

+### There is an optional parameter that allows for tallies of the opposite sentiment, if a negation should be applied.
+For this flag to be set all that is needed is just to put -N in the commmand line.
+If a settings file is not specified it will use the default mapping.

+### Example with negation
+`python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -s sampledata/settings.xlsx -f output.csv -N`

 ### Setting up config [OPTIONAL]
 - Below are the default negator, boundary, and punctuation terms.